jhap1982/giveituruguay/2011/2011-12-11 - Forum, Milan, Italy/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Around the World
+4. Around the World
-Otherside
+5. Otherside
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Breaking the Girl
+7. Breaking the Girl
-Me and My Friends
+8. Me and My Friends
-Throw Away Your Television
+9. Throw Away Your Television
-Look Around
+10. Look Around
-Under the Bridge
+11. Under the Bridge
-Higher Ground
+12. Higher Ground
-Did I Let You Know
+13. Did I Let You Know
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Io Sono Quel Che Sono JOSH
+16. Io Sono Quel Che Sono JOSH
-Can't Stop
+17. Can't Stop
-Meet Me at the Corner
+18. Meet Me at the Corner
-Give It Away
+19. Give It Away
-Encore jam
+20. Encore jam
-Outro Jam
+21. Outro Jam

 ## Notes